-“We find no limitation on the executive reprieve power relating to the duration of ...
+“We find no limitation on the executive reprieve power relating to the duration of the reprieve, so long ...

 A New York federal jury entered a verdict that awarded a state prisoner $40,002 in a case alleging a First Amendment retaliation claim, and post-trial the court awarded over $107,000 in attorney fees and costs.

 New York prisoner Juan Hernandez initiated a pro se civil rights action against ...

 “It’s time for America to stop destroying lives, professions, and children.
 It’s time for a real national bipartisan movement to make our criminal justice system what it is supposed to be.”

 So declared former New York City Police Commissioner Bernard Kerik in an April 29, 2015 commentary for CNBC.
 Kerik went from being one of the most influential law enforcement chiefs in the country to a convicted felon, serving three years of a four-year federal prison sentence for filing false tax returns and making false statements.
 The latter included lies concerning $225,000 in work done on his Bronx home by a mob-linked contractor, and lying to the White House about a Department of Homeland Security post.

 “I learned that the deprivation of freedom is far more profound than one can imagine, and that going to prison is like dying with your eyes open,” wrote Kerik, who was released from federal custody in late 2013.
 One thing is for certain, he added: “We are creating a permanent American underclass of society that is costing the American taxpayers billions of dollars over the reported cost of incarceration.”

 Kerik now knows about incarceration from both sides of the bars ...